ollykel/TableEditor/README.md

 attempt.
 The build process will speed up significantly on later builds, as dependencies and different stages of the build process will be cached.

-You may need to stop and restart the table editor on your first run, to get the services correctly synchronized.
+You may need to stop and restart the Table Editor on your first run to get the services correctly synchronized.
 To do so, run the following commands from the repository root: